 All event definitions are available at Settings > Log analysis.

-Basic log analytics functionality is included at no additional cost.
+The Dynatrace log viewer is included in your host unit price free of charge.
 Dynatrace accesses and analyzes all logs that are stored on monitored host disks.
 This means that there are limitations to the log content that Dynatrace has access to:

 - Log files are available for analysis only as long as they are stored on a host that is actively monitored by Dynatrace.